pandoc-ext/fonts-and-alignment/README.md

 ### HTML Typography

-For HTML output, the bundled companion stylesheet automatically maps those same family classes to cross-platform, generic web fallbacks (`serif`, `sans-serif`, and `monospace`).
+For HTML output, the bundled companion stylesheet automatically maps those same family classes to cross-platform, generic web fallbacks `serif`, `sans-serif`, and `monospace`.

-To load and customize these styles to match your preferred web typography, structure your project's main stylesheet as follows:
+To load and customize these fonts to match your preferred web typography, structure your project's main stylesheet as follows:

 ```css
 /* Load custom web fonts from Google Fonts */